Ehsan-O/kickstarter-analysis/Written_Report_Template.md

 - The graph for Outcomes vs.funding goals shows that there is a higher probability of success if a playy campaign goal is less than $10000

-- the graph also shows that chance of success for a play campaign with a funding goal in the range of $35000 is 67 percent but the lack Of data in this range makes this conclusion quastionable.(there are only 6 records in the dataset for tis range compare to almost 900 records for goals under $10000)
+- the graph also shows that chance of success for a play campaign with a funding goal in the range of $35000 to $44999 is 67 percent but the lack Of data in this range makes this conclusion quastionable.(there are only 9 records in the dataset for tis range compare to almost 900 records for goals under $10000)

-- To reach a more accurate conlusion in our analysis for theater campaigns outcomes based on launch date another graph could have been added to show the prcentage of outcomes vs. lunch date
+- To reach a morb accurate conlusion in our analysis for theater campaigns outcomes based on launch date another graph could have been added to show the prcentage of outcomes vs. lunch date